 Another one of the best ways to finance a business is to pre-sale your product or service.
 Basically, you take your customers’ cash up front and then use the money to purchase the supplies you need to make your product or service.

-This is a great option if you can create something relatively quickly and you’re confident you will be able to deliver what you promised to your customer.
-That being said, you must be careful not to overpromise and underdeliver to your customer.
-If you never deliver your product or service, you would be stealing their money and could have to deal with the legal ramifications of that.
+This is a great option if you can create something relatively quickly and you’re confident you will be able to deliver what you promised to your customers.
+That being said, you must be careful not to overpromise and underdeliver to customers.
+If you never deliver your product or service, you would be stealing their money and would have to deal with the legal ramifications of that.

 Finally, another way to finance a business is by taking on investors.
-Unlike a loan where you need to pay back your principal plus an agreed-upon interest rate, investors won’t have a short term interest rate they charge you like a loan does.
+Unlike a loan where you need to pay back your principal plus an agreed-upon interest rate, investors won’t have a short term interest rate they charge.
 If you get an investor that is experienced in the business you are operating, they can also be a great resource to your business and its growth.

-That being said, there are things you need to consider when taking on investors.
-They will own a percentage of your business and you will be required to share your profits and losses with the investor.
+That being said, investors will typically own a percentage of your business and you will be required to share your profits and losses with them.
 They will also have a say in how you run your business.
-Also, if you’re dealing with a savvy investor there will be hoops you have to jump through and it may not be an easy or short process.
+If you’re dealing with a savvy investor, they will require you to provide business plans and other material upfront, which may not be an easy or short process.

-Now that you know all the ways to finance a business, all you have to decide is which option is best for you.
+Now that you know nine of the most common ways to finance a business, all you have to decide is which option is best for you.